US Tax Preparation for Software Developers

 Therefore, making sure your taxes are done right the first time is essential if you hope to reduce the odds of an audit down the line.
 Furthermore, working with an experienced tax professional who will only take safe, supportable tax positions is also helpful.
 Furthermore, since the positions you take when working with a tax professional are documented, should you face an audit you will have the materials you need to support your tax filing.

-Ted Kleinman of US Tax Help has more than 20 years of experience working as a CPA and can handle your personal or business tax filings for you.
-To arrange for a “no cost” consultation call (541) 923-0903 or contact US Tax Help online today.
+Ted Kleinman of US Tax Help has more than 30 years of experience working as a CPA and can handle your personal or business tax filings for you.
+To arrange for a “no cost” consultation schedule an appointment or contact US Tax Help online today.